Connect with others who understand.

 “While I was so glad to get back a piece of my old life, I came home exhausted,” said another member.
 “Be aware of what your job and home demands are and be willing to cut back on other activities so that you don’t wear yourself out.”

-In some cases, you may have a device implanted under your skin for the chemotherapy to be injected into.
-These devices, called chemo ports, central lines, or peripherally inserted central catheters (PICC lines), help you avoid multiple needle sticks.
-If you need one of these devices, it can be implanted at any time during your course of chemotherapy.
+In some cases, you may have a device implanted under your skin for chemotherapy injections.
+These devices — called chemo ports, central lines, or PICC lines — help you avoid multiple needle sticks.
+If you need one of these devices, it can be implanted at any time during your chemotherapy regimen.

 Getting Ready To Go to Your Appointment

 To prepare for chemotherapy, pack a bag to bring to your appointment.
-You will want something to do and items to help you stay comfortable while you undergo your infusion.
+You will want something to do and items to help you stay comfortable during your infusion.

 You may want to bring: